viamrobotics/docs/docs/try-viam/rover-resources/rover-tutorial.md

 ### Lidar Mounting for the Viam Rover

-If you have Viam Rover and need a mount for your RPLidar, you can 3D print an adapter plate.
+If you have a Viam Rover and need a mount for your RPLidar, you can 3D print an adapter plate.
 The STL file for an adapter plate is available on [GitHub](https://github.com/viamrobotics/VR1-22-A001/blob/master/CAD/RPIidar_adapter.STL).